hackclub/hackclub/workshops/space_game/README.md

 game2end = False
 timerActive = False
 ```
 These booleans are initialized.
-They will make more sense later on and are used for determining the game.
+They will be used later on when the user starts playing a game.

-# Left Arrow Press Function
+## Left Arrow Press Function
 <img src="https://media1.tenor.com/images/b1742ad02258b00eeda5afd92407e2f2/tenor.gif?itemid=5145967" width="380" alt="Left Gif">
 To the left now.

 Game 1 is the game where we will be pressing the space bar as fast as possible for 100 times.
+This function will be at the bottom of the program.
 ```csharp
 def left():
   global game1Playing